LesterDC03/goit-markup-hw-02/README.md

-# goit-markup-hw-03
+# goit-markup-hw-02

-Third task on GO IT
+Second task on GO IT